 When people play your game, they want to have the feeling that it is created especially for them and that it fits their values.
 But this will not happen when you get wrong.
 Besides, you’re leaving yourself open to bad press, poor reviews, and underachieving sales.
 In some cases, you might even face a negative reaction from a large market audience.
 And these situations are neither new nor just a few.

 Every language is different

 This is true for any type of translation project regardless of industry, but especially for the gaming industry.
 While the actual process of translating a game is pretty much the same no matter the language, each of them brings its own unique set of challenges.

 Above all, certain things simply can’t be translated or lose their meaning when you adapt them to another language.
 That’s why it’s important to hire translators with specialist language knowledge or native speakers of the language.
 Besides, hiring translators that are also players is one of the best practices when translating games.
 Keep in mind to pay localization specialists properly as, although it’s their passion, every person wants to be remunerated for their hard work.

 This way, they can easily recognize potential issues and solve them as soon as possible.

 Insufficient contextualization affects your game translation

-Lack of context is by far one of the most common causes of translation fails!
+Lack of context is by far one of the most common causes of translation failure!
 And like it or not, understanding and adapting to the context is still the only reason for which the human translators are still the best way to properly translate not just games, but anything else on the market.

 Without knowing the context, a single phrase or word in your game’s original language could mean a lot of different things in the targeted languages.